Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 ### DSL / Modelling language changes

-* Added support for a block providing a detail view for one specific entity (#883).
+* Added new generator setting for a block providing a detail view for one specific entity (#883).
+* Added new generator setting for configuring generation of support for PDF export (#798).

 ### Generator changes